-(at the top right of the mission description there always is a list of available translations)
+(At the top right of the mission description there is always a list of available translations)

-So this mission is the easiest one.
+This mission is the easiest one.
 Write a function that will receive 2 numbers as input and it should return the multiplication of these 2 numbers.

 Input: Two arguments.
-Both are of type int
+Both are of type int.

-How does it work?:
+How does it work?

 When you start working on the problem, the initial code consists of an “empty” function (which you will need to populate with your code).
 Asserts are included in the code to check whether the function performs as expected.
 Pay attention that your function returns values, and does not print them.
 In order to do this, use the return command instead of the print function.
 Check this short explanation.